candacepinero/candacepinero/README.md

 ### Hi there 👋

-My name is Candace and I am a software engineer.
+Hello, my name is Candace and I am a software engineer.
 I started my journey to becoming a software engineer in April 2022, after being introduced to coding by a friend.
-I was working as a team lead at Walmart at the time, and started teaching myself HTML, CSS, and JavaScript on my breaks in my car.
-I attended General Assembly's 12 week Full Stack Immersive program and spent the next 3 months learning Languages/Technologies like HTML, CSS, JavaScript, React, Python, jQuery, Express, EJS, Django, PostgreSQL, MongoDB, Node.js, Material-UI, and Materialize.
+I was working as a team lead at Walmart at the time and started teaching myself HTML, CSS, and JavaScript on my breaks in my car.
+I attended General Assembly's 12-week Full Stack Immersive program and spent the next 3 months learning Languages/Technologies like HTML, CSS, JavaScript, React, Python, jQuery, Express, EJS, Django, PostgreSQL, MongoDB, Node.js, Material-UI, and Materialize.
 I graduated from GA in July of 2022, and continue to develop my skills as a software engineer.
+Recently, I’ve worked as a freelance web designer for a local combat cafe, building a website from scratch that fits their brand guidelines.
+I’ve also been learning TypeScript via Code Academy and of course, doing data structures and algorithm problems on Leetcode and CodeSignal!

 ## Current coding languages